micah-h-o/micah.com/README.md

-Simple and lightweight, built in Next.js and TypeScript and statically exported.
+Simple and lightweight, built in Next.js and TypeScript.
+Newly built, and a work in progress!